isc-projects/stork/doc/dev/devel.rst

 operating system because many system components depend on it.
 It causes the upgrade or downgrade of this library to be very problematic or impossible.

-An additional complication is not all operating systems use the standard GLIB distribution.
+There is an additional complication that not all operating systems use the standard GLIB distribution.
 There is an alternative implementation - `musl-libc` - that is preferred by the operating systems focused on the installation size (e.g., Alpine Linux).

-The Go binaries compiled with CGO_ENABLED=1 (default) depends on the GLIBC library installed in the operating system.
+The Go binaries compiled with CGO_ENABLED=1 (default) depend on the GLIBC library installed in the operating system.
 Disabling CGO causes using a custom DNS resolving method (internals of the `net` package), a custom system user profile fetching (internals of the `os/user` package), and blocks loading plugins.
-So, it is mandatory in the Stork development.
+Therefore, using CGO is mandatory in the Stork development.

 The older GLIBC versions can be compiled from sources, and the Go compiler can be configured to use it.
-Building GLIBC is a time- and CPU-consuming process.
+However, building GLIBC is a time- and CPU-consuming process.
 Additionally, the C linker depends on the GLIBC library, so it must also be compiled from the sources.
 We decided not to use this method because it would significantly increase the build time of Stork and overcomplicate the build system.

-Our idea to build Stork binaries with support for the old GLIBC version is to compile them on the old Ubuntu system.
+Our idea to build Stork binaries with the old GLIBC version support is to compile them on the old Ubuntu system.
 It introduces a new problem because the Stork build system is no longer compatible with old Ubuntu versions (and we don't want it to be).
 Fortunately, the core Go build kit doesn't depend on the